kimkimani/sokaking/src/content/pages/scometix-midweek-jackpot-predictions.md

 The SportPesa Midweek Jackpot competition features a list of 13 matches, all selected by SportPesa.
 For the current list, the Sokaiugn expert analyzes all 13 to come up with a confidence score and a most-favored prediction.

-Soka King provides free Scometix Midweek Jackpot predictions for all 13 fixtures; the match schedule is as follows: {{JACKPOT_SCHEDULE}}
+Soka King provides free Scometix Midweek Jackpot predictions for all 13 fixtures; the match schedule to start on {{START_DATETIME}} and the last fixture will be played on {{END_DATETIME}}.

 The current Midweek jackpot has been selected from leagues that are popular: {{SPORTPESA_MIDWEEK_LEAGUES}}.
 But do not take leagues as a measure of outcome.
 A fixture is what matters to determine the outcome.
+This jackpot will feature {{JACKPOT_SELECTIONS}}.

 ## Why Sokaking Scometix midweek is different